mrdoob/three.js/threejs/lessons/threejs-custom-geometry.md

 is another set of UV coordinates.
 By default there is one layer of UV coordinates, layer 0, so we just add our UVs to that layer.

-Let's [add a texture](threejs-textures.html) to our material and switch back back to compute face normals
+Let's [add a texture](threejs-textures.html) to our material and switch back to compute face normals

 ```js
 -geometry.computeVertexNormals();